Blue Jays, streaking Guerrero Jr. set for matchup with Orioles | Federal News Network

-BOTTOM LINE: Vladimir Guerrero Jr. is riding an 11-game hitting streak as Toronto readies to play Baltimore.
+BOTTOM LINE: Vladimir Guerrero Jr. is riding a 12-game hitting streak as Toronto readies to play Baltimore.

-The Blue Jays are 11-9 against the rest of their division.
-Toronto has hit 54 home runs this season, fourth in the majors.
-Teoscar Hernandez leads the club with 12, averaging one every 9.7 at-bats.
+The Blue Jays are 12-9 against teams from the AL East.
+Toronto has hit 54 home runs this season, fourth in the MLB.
+Teoscar Hernandez leads the club with 12, averaging one every 10.1 at-bats.

-The Orioles are 7-12 against the rest of their division.
-The Baltimore offense has compiled a .257 batting average as a team this season, good for seventh in the American League.
-Hanser Alberto leads the team with an average of .328.
+The Orioles are 7-13 against opponents from the AL East.
+Baltimore ranks seventh in the MLB in hitting with a .260 batting average, Hanser Alberto leads the team with an average of .324.

-TOP PERFORMERS: Randal Grichuk leads the Blue Jays with 23 RBIs and is batting .306.
+TOP PERFORMERS: Hernandez leads the Blue Jays with 12 home runs and has 22 RBIs.

-Anthony Santander leads the Orioles with 10 home runs and is batting .275.
+Anthony Santander leads the Orioles with 10 home runs home runs and is slugging .585.

 INJURIES: Blue Jays: Trent Thornton: (right elbow), Matt Shoemaker: (right shoulder), Jordan Romano: (finger), Nate Pearson: (elbow), Ken Giles: (right elbow), Yennsy Diaz: (lat), Bo Bichette: (knee).